 What to bring: A safe.
 So you can throw your phone inside and lock it up.
 No distractions for you!

-There are 10 months left in 2022, so make the best of them!
+There's still time left in 2023, so make the best of it!
 We know it's not always convenient being a super tall guy, but that doesn't mean you can't have bucket list goals like everyone else.
 Go make the most of this year!

 Comments will be approved before showing up.